vzhd1701/gridplayer/README.md

 Simple VLC-based media player that can play multiple videos at the same time.
 You can play as many videos as you like, the only limit is your hardware.
 It supports all video formats that VLC supports (which is all of them).
 You can save your playlist retaining information about the position, sound volume, loops, aspect ratio, etc.

 ## Features

 - Cross-platform (Linux, Mac, and Windows)
-- Support for any video format (VLC)
+- Support for any video and audio format (VLC)
+- Support for (almost) any streaming URLs ([streamlink](https://github.com/streamlink/streamlink) + [yt-dlp](https://github.com/yt-dlp/yt-dlp))
 - Hardware & software video decoding
 - Control video aspect, playback speed, zoom
 - Set loop fragments with frame percision